The Rhinoplasty Consultation Process

 • How long will it take before my results are visible?

-• What are the risks of rhinoplasty and how likely are they to occur?
+• What are the risk factors of rhinoplasty and how likely is complication to occur?

-• What do you do to minimize risks or complications?
+• What do you do to minimize risks or potential complications?

 • What happens if I don’t like my rhinoplasty results?